A contract is a legally enforceable agreement made between two or more people. It exists when one party makes an offer and the other party accepts it.

-A term that allows one party to decide whether the contract has been breached or to interpret the meaning of the contract
+8. Allows one party to decide whether the contract has been breached or to interpret the meaning of the contract

 A term that allows a business to decide for itself whether or not the contact has been breached will probably be unfair as this might allow a business to get out of its obligations to the consumer.

-A term that limits one party's liability for its agent's representations
+9. Limits one party's liability for its agent's representations

 A term that tries to get out of responsibility for representations made by employees or its agents will probably be unfair, especially in the case of really long and complicated contracts that need some explanation by an employee or agent.